padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/clusters/sb/etc/recovery/type5.md

 # Type 5 Recovery Steps

 In Type 5, members are able to communicate with locators but members themselves are not able to communicate with each other.
+This type is the most difficult one to troubleshoot.

 1. Fix network issues if any.

 If there were network issues and they have been resolved:

-2. The cluster should be back to normal.
-Data loss is not expected.
-3. Nonetheless, check for data loss and inconsistency, and be prepared to reingest data as needed.
+2. If the cluster returns to the normal state, then data loss is not expected.
+Regardless, check for data loss and inconsistency, and be prepared to reingest data as needed.
+3. Otherwise, if the cluster is still in Type 5, then identify the cache servers that have stuck threads and restart one at a time.
+4. Upon restarting the last cache server, check for data consistency.
 4. Check client applications.

 If there were no network issues: